 What is Selenium?

-Selenium is a lightweight, open-source automation testing framework for web applications.
-It supports a number of browsers, including Safari, Firefox, Chrome, and Internet Explorer.
+Selenium is a lightweight, open-source automation testing tool for web applications.
+It supports several browsers, including Safari, Firefox, Chrome, and Internet Explorer.
 Additionally, it may mimic behaviors like clicking links, completing forms, and making purchases on a website.

 What is Python?